tomerfiliba-org/rpyc/docs/api/security_rpyc_exposed.rst

 Python inheritance of `RPyC Exposed` classes on the remote side over a :ref:`netref <api-netref>` wll not work at all.

-Multiple `RPyC Restricted` Inheritance
+Multiple `RPyC Exposed` Inheritance
 --------------------------------------

-Unfortunately, inheriting from two `RPyC Restricted` classes will cause a problem::
+Unfortunately, inheriting from two `RPyC Exposed` classes will cause a problem::

     @expose